AvayaExperiencePlatform/omni-sdk-android/messaging.md

 # AXP-Messaging

-Welcome to the AXP Messaging module!
-This powerful tool is part of the Avaya Experience Platform™ Digital, a software platform designed to enhance business communication.

-The AXP Messaging module enables asynchronous communication, allowing end users to resume conversation threads at any time and view all previous messages exchanged as part of the conversation.
+The AXP Messaging Sdk enables asynchronous communication, allowing end users to resume conversation threads at any time and view all previous messages exchanged as part of the conversation.
 This is unlike a session-based chat, where the chat is closed after the participants disconnect the dialog.

-This document will guide you through the installation and usage of the AXP Messaging module.
+This document will guide you through the installation and usage of the AXP Messaging Sdk.
 Let's get started!

-### Adding the AXP Messaging Module to Your Project
+### Adding the AXP Messaging SDK to Your Project

-The AXP Messaging module is distributed as a Maven artifact.
+The AXP Messaging sdk is distributed as a Maven artifact.
 To include it in your project, you need to add the following lines to your `build.gradle` file:

 If you're using Groovy, add: